redpanda-data/redpanda/docs/www/quick-start-macos.md

 To run Redpanda in a 3-node cluster, run: `rpk container start -n 3`

-The first time you run `rpk`, it downloads the latest version of Redpanda.
+The first time you run `rpk container start`, it downloads an image matching the rpk version (you can check it by running `rpk version`).
 You now have a 3-node cluster running Redpanda!

 You can run `rpk` commands to interact with the cluster, for example: